berkaybilik/Page-Rank/README.md

 # Page-Rank
-An Implementation of Page Rank Algorithm to Rank Wikipedia Pages
+An Implementation of the Page Rank Algorithm to Rank Wikipedia Pages

 Please put the .mtx file and the notebook in the same directory and change the file for the .mtx file in the code.